 I remember telling my husband that I felt like I needed to do something.
 I felt like I was the only “lady” some of these girls were ever going to see or be able to learn from, and I had to act fast!
 Obviously, I wasn’t the only example of a lady around; there were several other teachers, counselors, coaches, and incredible moms that were amazing role models for our high school’s girls, but many of the ones that I saw every day and had grown to love as my own children were looking to me.

 I put together a mission statement and devised a plan to start a club at the school that would ignite a “lady” movement.
-It was my hope that the girls of our community would begin to discover what it means to be a true lady in a not so ladylike world.
-I wanted them to learn how to address the big issues like identity, worth, and true beauty so that they will be able to fully embrace who they were created to be.
-I believe that every girl is finely created with specific and unique talents, characteristics, and has so much to offer, but the world tells us something else.
-Together we would re-define beautiful and find our inner “Sophisticated Lady.”
+I hoped that the girls of our community would begin to discover what it means to be a true lady in a not-so-ladylike world.
+I wanted them to learn how to address the big issues like identity, worth, and true beauty so that they will be able to embrace who they were created to be fully.

 For the club, I promoted and created the you-don’t-want-to-miss-this-event mentality among the girls in our school.
 Our first meeting was a packed house!
 The girls came out by the droves—from all different backgrounds, social statuses, and talents.
 It was neat to see so many different girls all craving the same thing.

 Not only were these young women taught how to be a lady, but they served like one too.
 We served our school, a local church, and their own families.
-Our mission statement was “Being a lady in a not so ladylike world.”
-We had t-shirts made, because who doesn’t love a good t-shirt?
-The club grew and there was a continued desire and need for it, so much so that it was made into a class the next year.
-I was so thankful that it was making a difference in many of the girls’ lives, and it was definitely having an impact on mine!
+Our mission statement was “Being a lady in a not-so-ladylike world.”
+We had t-shirts made, because who doesn’t love a good T-shirt?
+The club grew, and there was a continued desire and need for it, so much so that it was made into a class the next year.
+I was so thankful that it was making a difference in many of the girls’ lives, and it was having an impact on mine!

 The memories I made while having them over for spaghetti dinners and game nights, holding their hands while they cried, jumping for joy when they succeeded, and being their “second mom” (as some still call me), will always hold a special place in my heart.
 I am so privileged to have known them, and now, in many cases, to be their friend.

-I truly believe that for many of my girls, they redefined what beauty is in their lives and do so changed them forever!
+I truly believe that many of my girls redefined what beauty is in their lives, and do so changed them forever!